markjprice/cs9dotnet5-extras/raspberry-pi-ubuntu64/README.md

 sudo tar -zxf dotnet-sdk-5.0.100-linux-arm64.tar.gz -C ~/dotnet
 ```

 Note: If you are new to `tar`, `z` means use gzip format, `x` means extract, `f` means work with a file.
-You might to add `v` which means verbose, so you can see the contents as they get extracted.
-The -C flag means change to the specified folder to extract into.
+You might want to add `v` which means verbose, so you can see the contents as they get extracted.
+The `-C` flag means change to the specified folder to extract into.

 6. Change to the `dotnet` folder, as shown in the following commands:
 ```